This story was originally published and last updated .

 Similar to that on Gmail, Autocorrect rectifies your misspelled words and shows a gray dotted line as a correction indicator.
 You can undo these automatic changes by hovering the cursor over the word and clicking ctrl/cmd+Z. You have the option to turn the feature off in the Preferences section under Tools if you're not a fan.
 It will be available to both G Suite and personal Google account holders, but only on the web version of Google Docs.
 How long mobile users will have to wait is anybody’s guess.
 Bear in mind that grammar suggestions aren’t coming to personal accounts with this rollout.

-Both features are now gradually rolling to their respective target userbase, although Google says that it may take more than a month for everyone to get them.
+Both features are now gradually rolling to those on G Suite for Basic, Business, and Enterprise plans, although Google says that it may take more than a month for everyone to get them.